 The final thing you should know about tax extensions is that the six-month extension is automatic.
 You need to file form 4868 or pay your estimated taxes to inform the IRS that you need the extension.
 However, the initial extension request is never denied, although additional extensions may be.
 Taxpayers who have overpaid and are due a refund do not need to file an extension.
 However, they may want to do so if there's a chance that they may owe.

 Another common question we hear about filing a tax extension has to do with penalties.
 Our clients want to know if they will incur any penalties if they request an extension of time to file their return.

-The short answer is no, there is no penalty attached to extending your filing deadline by paying your estimated tax or filing Form 4868.
-As we noted above, the extension applies only to filing your tax return.
+The short answer is no; there is no penalty attached to extending your filing deadline by paying your estimated tax or filing Form 4868.
+As noted above, the extension only applies to filing your tax return.

 Penalties and interest may accrue if you are late paying your taxes.
-That may not be an issue if your employer has withheld an amount sufficient to cover your liability.
+That may not be an issue if your employer withholds a sufficient amount to cover your liability.
 If you suspect that you will owe the IRS money or are self-employed, then you should pay your estimated taxes by the filing deadline (and possibly make estimated tax payments during the year, if needed) to avoid penalties and interest.